 Generally, you can reclaim VAT paid on other business-related costs like off-street parking, repairs and maintenance, and any accessories fitted for business use.

-Benefits in kind relate to tax on company benefits (e.g., cars, vans, accommodation, loans) provided to directors and employees.
+Benefit in kind (BIK) relate to tax on company benefits (e.g., cars, vans, accommodation, loans) provided to directors and employees.

 If you have access to a company car for private use (including commuting), the amount of personal tax you pay on the car is based on the list price of the car and the scale of CO2 emissions.